joshuafried/caladan-ae/README.md

 #### Directpath
 Directpath is currently only supported with Mellanox ConnectX-5 using Mellanox OFED v4.6 or newer.
 NIC firmware must include support for User Context Objects (DEVX) and Software Managed Steering Tables.
 For the ConnectX-5, the firmware version must be at least 16.26.1040.
+Additionally, directpath requires Linux kernel version 5.0.0 or newer.

 To enable directpath, set `CONFIG_DIRECTPATH=y` in shared.mk before building and add `enable_directpath` to the config file for all runtimes that should use directpath.
 Runtimes launched with directpath must